nainarazz/nainacodes.com-old/content/posts/global-state-using-react-hooks/global-state-using-react-hooks.md

 };
 ```

-From lines 1-7, we do the needed imports and we also define the Action types needed by TypeScript for our reducer.
+In the first 7 lines, we do the needed imports and we also define the Action types needed by TypeScript for our reducer.
-Then in line 11, we export our reducer function.
+Then we export our reducer function.
 We are returning a new state based on the type of actions dispatched by our components.
 Here I just hardcoded the values for isAuthenticated props to `true` or `false`, but you can also pass dynamic values from dispatch function (called payload) and access them in your actions.
 Something like this:

 ```javascript